Developer-Days/OpensourceChallenge/README.md

 ``git clone``

-Then you have to make desired changes in the repository, after making the changes you will havve to add upstream to main repository by cloning
+Then you have to make desired changes in the repository, after making the changes you will have to add upstream to main repository

 `git remote add upstream`